shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 # Chapter 5 – The Kobold Hierarchy

 “What are you doing?”
-Sui asked Grar.
+Sui asked Gra.

-Grar got up from his pot.
+Gra got up from his pot.
 “Preparing a meal.”

 “No, there’s more kobolds here.”

 “Right, right.”
-Grar pointed to an unexplored side path.
+Gra pointed to an unexplored side path.
 “I’ll go here.”
 He walked noisily into the side path, fe-fi-fo’ing his way into the room at the end.
 In draconic, he yelled, “Alright, you cowards!”
 He looked into the room.

 A bunch of kobolds were shivering in a corner.
 A yinglet slept tied up against a wall.